manasaavarmaa/ChatGPT-Sentiment-Analysis/README.md

 # https://chatgpt-sentiment-analysis-jv4n.onrender.com

 Click on the link to open the app

-Website used to deploy the app:"Render.com"
+## Website used to deploy the app:

-To run the code use this command : "python app.py"
+## To run the code use this command : "python app.py"